IMOitself/worldbuilding1/Act 2 - kinda dragon.md

 Sir Totally weilds a very expensive sword and has a decent amount of soldiers with him.

-He is finding a tall
+He is finding a tall old man

 You met sir Totally on the road.
 "I, sir Totally, asking you to lead me to a village"